someonesdad1/plib/README.md

   the days of monochrome terminals are probably over, so I just put escape codes in everything now.
 I've got an item on my todo list to fix this and it should happen in my reorganization/refactoring efforts in the first half of 2026.
+- I make lots of checkins to git, but virtually never include a commit message.
+Yes, this is horrible practice in an industrial environment where you work with lots of other folks.
+If/when one or more people ever start helping to maintain this stuff, the commit messages will instantly get better.

 # Tools